ninepints/hootvetica/README.md

 # Hootvetica

-A Django-based inventory application for The Hoot at Rice University - see it live at [http://www.hootveti.ca](http://www.hootveti.ca)
+A Django-powered inventory application for The Hoot at Rice University - see it live at [http://www.hootveti.ca](http://www.hootveti.ca)

 ## Deployment